IOC chief says seven-year rule not set in stone

-Bach, who took over from Jacques Rogge in September, is eager to revamp the organisation, change the bidding process for candidate cities and refresh the sports programme.
+Bach, who took over from Jacques Rogge in September, is eager to revamp the organization, change the bidding process for candidate cities and refresh the sports program.

 The fact that the seven-year rule was included in the Olympic Charter should not pose a problems, the German told reporters.